reeshuffled/reeshuffled.github.io/_posts/2023-08-18-Using-a-Bakers-Rack-as-a-Beverage-Bar.md

 ---
 layout: article
-categories: Articles
-tags: ["Interior Design"]
+tags:
+- Interior Design
-title: "Using a Baker's Rack as a Beverage Bar"
+title: Using a Baker's Rack as a Beverage Bar
 slug: bakers-rack-bev-bar
-description: "Using a Baker's Rack, create the beverage bar of your dreams: serve up coffee or cocktails from a stylish work surface/storage solution."
+description: 'Using a Baker''s Rack, create the beverage bar of your dreams: serve up coffee or cocktails from a stylish work surface/storage solution.'
+category: Garden
 ---

 ## Background